Attentional Graph Neural Network Is All You Need for Robust Massive Network Localization: Network Localization with AGNN

+To adaptively learn the optimal threshold during the training process, we propose an ALM, which incorporates an attention mechanism to learn a specific threshold $T^{A}_{ij}$ for each node pair.
+Nevertheless, learning $T^{A}_{ij}$ directly for each pair without prior graph structure knowledge still poses computational challenges.
+To mitigate this, ALM employs a two-step process: initially, a coarse-grained neighbor selection is conducted using a manually-set threshold, followed by a fine-grained neighbor refinement through an attention mechanism.
+Details of the two stages are as follows.

-To address the challenge of computing attention scores without prior knowledge of the graph structure, we initially utilize a manually set threshold, $T_h^0$, to perform coarse-grained neighbor selection for each node, following the procedure in Eq.~\eqref{eq:threshold}.
-Notably, unlike the threshold in the GCN-based model, which significantly impacts localization accuracy, the threshold in our primary selection module can be chosen from a broader range.
-This is because our objective is to establish a coarse-grained neighbor set for each node, thereby reducing computational complexity and alleviating the over-smoothing issue.
+\textit{- Stage I: Coarse-grained Neighbor Selection.} To address the challenge of computing attention scores without prior knowledge of the graph structure, we initially utilize a preselected threshold, $T_h^0$, to perform a coarse-grained neighbor selection for each node, following the procedure in Eq.~\eqref{eq:threshold}.
+This initial threshold can be manually set or optimized by a process detailed in App.\ref{sec: thre_learning_method}, thereby eliminating the reliance on manual selection.
+Notably, unlike the threshold in the GCN-based model which can significantly influence the localization accuracy, this initial threshold $T_h^0$ can be chosen from a broader range, as our objective here is to establish a coarse-grained neighbor set, $\mathcal{N}_i^C$, for each node $i$.
+Verification of this assertion can be found in Fig.~\ref{fig:threshold_new} in Sec.~\ref{sec: numerical_results}.

-To facilitate fine-grained neighbor set learning within each previously identified coarse-grained neighbor set, we introduce a distance-aware threshold matrix based on attention coefficients, enabling further refinement of the previously coarse-grained neighbor set by comparing it to the measured distance values.
+\textit{- Stage II: Fine-grained Neighbor Refinement.} To refine coarse-grained neighbor sets into fine-grained ones, we employ a distance-aware threshold matrix, which is calculated using attention scores.
+This matrix is employed to further refine the coarse-grained neighbor sets by comparison with the measured distance matrix.

-Specifically, we incorporate the attention mechanism into the coarse-grained graph structure by employing masked attention---we only compute the coefficient $e_{ij}^A$ only for nodes $j$ within the coarse-grained neighbor set $\mathcal{N}_i^C$ of node $i$ in the graph.
-Our carefully designed attention coefficient from node $j$ to node $i$ is calculated as follows:
+Specifically, we incorporate the masked attention mechanism \cite{vaswani2017attention} into the coarse-grained graph structure.
+This means that we compute the attention scores $e_{ij}^A$ only for nodes $j$ within the coarse-grained neighbor set $\mathcal{N}_i^C$ of node $i$.
+Our designed attention scores $e_{ij}^A$ are calculated as follows: